Bandera, Cowboy Capital of the World

 My husband and nt son went horseback-riding, and later my au son got to get up an a horse with the help of the ranch hand, who had a gentle and well trained horse.

-At night, the cowhands made a bonfire (we made s’mores), played guitar for us, demonstrated roping techniques and took us on a hayride with a powerful flashlight to see deer staring back at us.
+At night, the cowhands made a bonfire (we made s’mores), played guitar for us, demonstrated roping techniques and took us on a hayride with a powerful flashlight to see deer eyes staring back at us.

 Aside from the smaller rodeos that can be found in the area, there is a big Cowboy Capital Rodeo Association Pro Rodeo (voted the nation’s best small town rodeo) and fair on or around Memorial day weekend.
 This is one outstanding rodeo and they have frozen margaritas!